-If you prefer to manually change the PS4 hard drive on your own without any clone or backup software, you may follow below tips to do the PS4 hard drive replace work:
+If you prefer to manually change the PS4 hard drive on your own without any clone or backup software, you may follow the below tips to do the PS4 hard drive replace work:

 Procedure 1.
 Backup Game Files Saved on PS4 Hard Drive

 If you're a PlayStation Plus subscriber, you have the option to back up your saved data to online storage for your account on PlayStation Network.
 You can save up to 100GB of game save data and up to 1000 saved data items.
 If you want to back up your entire PS4 with an external device, follow the steps below:

 It is of vital importance to sync your Trophies since they're not included in the backup data.

 Go to "Trophies", press the "Options" button, and select "Sync Trophies With PSN".
-Then, follow the steps to back up PS4 data before starting replacing the hard drive with a bigger one.
+Then, follow the steps to back up PS4 data before starting to replace the hard drive with a bigger one.